markusVJH/Shopping-app/README.md

 # Shopping app

 Small shopping app skeleton utilizing fakestore.api.
-The challenge was to create a decent looking skeleton for a shopping app only using bootstrap for styling, and no css.
+I wanted to challenge myself to try to make the application look decent with no css at all, but only Bootstrap.
+It is not easy!

 ## Technologies used